camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

 See the [Installation Guide][installation-guide-full] for additional details.

-## Standalone Web Application Distribution

-Download the standalone web application distribution if you want to use Cockpit, Tasklist, Admin applications as a **self-contained WAR file** with an [embedded process engine][embedded-engine].

-The standalone web application distribution bundles

-* Process engine configured as [embedded process engine][embedded-engine],
-* Runtime Web Applications (Tasklist, Cockpit, Admin),
-* Rest Api,

-The standalone web application can be deployed to any of the supported application servers.

-The process engine configuration is based on the Spring Framework.
-If you want to change the database configuration, edit the `WEB_INF/applicationContext.xml` file inside the WAR file.

-See the [Installation Guide][installation-guide-standalone] for additional details.

 # Download Camunda Modeler

 Camunda Modeler is a modeling Tool for BPMN 2.0 and DMN 1.3.
 Camunda Modeler can be downloaded